-All of the books below are available to download through Amazon’s Audible service on their own or, if you’re not already an Audible subscriber (between $14.95 and $22.95 a month, depending on the number of books you want to receive), you can sign up for a 30-day trial and get access to these selections for free.
-If you’re not interested in membership, you can also purchase each book individually through iTunes.
+All of the books below are available to download through Amazon’s Audible service on their own or, if you’re not already an Audible subscriber (which costs between $14.95 and $22.95 a month, depending on the number of books you want to receive), you can sign up for a 30-day trial and get access to these selections for free.
+If you’re not interested in membership, you can also purchase some of these books individually on Libro.fm (which has a similar membership and payment structure as Audible, but benefits your local indie bookstore) or on iTunes.

 Go Set A Watchman, by Harper Lee.
 Read by Reese Witherspoon.

 Only recently discovered in 2014, the To Kill A Mockingbird author Lee delivers yet another masterpiece.
 Lee’s well-known characters are back and learning to navigate 1950s America, both politically and personally.
 This version is expertly depicted by another familiar voice and avid reader: Reese Witherspoon.

 The Great Gatsby, by F. Scott Fitzgerald.
 Read by Jake Gyllenhaal.

 In this narration, Fitzgerald’s enduring classic, The Great Gatsby, feels fresh and new.
 Gyllenhaal’s performance as Nick Carraway not only does the character justice, but also helps to revamp the 1920s story for a modern audience.

 On Such a Full Sea, by Chang-rae Lee.
 Read by B.D.
 Wong.

 Embark on a quest in a dark, future America as the protagonist of Lee's dystopian novel searches for her lover across a corrupt, lawless state.
 In this riveting audiobook, both the author and actor Wong demonstrate their gift for storytelling and their rich imaginations.